urumike/PZ_MOD_Nerf_RVP/README.md

 ---

-# Nerf_RVP Mod for Project Zomboid
+# Amplified Vehicle Damage Mod for Project Zomboid

 This mod nerfs the durability of vehicle parts in *Project Zomboid*, making the game more challenging.
-Originally, the plan was to nerf only the rear vehicle parts, but now it has been changed to reduce the durability of all vehicle parts.
-The mod name will also be changed to *Nerf_Vehicle_Parts*.
+It reduces the durability of vehicle parts as a core mechanic.

 ## Features

-- **Overall Vehicle Durability Nerf**: Not only the rear parts but all vehicle parts have reduced durability, making vehicles break down more easily.
+- **Global Vehicle Durability Nerf**: Lowers the durability of all vehicle parts, making them more prone to breaking.
-- **Customization**: Allows players to adjust vehicle durability based on their preferences, with damage multipliers adjusted according to skill levels. (*Planned feature*)
+- **Customization**: Planned feature allowing players to adjust vehicle durability based on skill level.

 ## Installation

-1. The mod will be uploaded to Steam Workshop for easy installation in the future.
+1. The mod will be available on Steam Workshop at a later date.

-## Configuration
+## Settings

-This mod includes options that adjust the impact of the player’s "vehicle durability" skill:
+The mod includes options to adjust the impact based on the player's "Mechanics" skill:

-- `Sandbox_Nerf_RVP_FactorAtSkill0`: Adjusts the extra damage multiplier at skill level 0 (default: 1.2).
+- Adjusts additional damage multiplier at **skill level 0** *(Default: 1.2)*.
-- `Sandbox_Nerf_RVP_FactorAtSkill10`: Adjusts the extra damage multiplier at skill level 10 (default: 1.1).
+- Adjusts additional damage multiplier at **skill level 10** *(Default: 1.1)*.

-These options can currently be changed in the `sandbox-options.txt` file.
-In the future, they will be made available to modify through sandbox options.
+Currently, these options can be modified in the `sandbox-options.txt` file.
+In the future, they will be configurable through the in-game Sandbox Options.

 ## License

 This mod is licensed under the [Creative Commons Attribution-NoDerivatives 4.0 International License](https://creativecommons.org/licenses/by-nd/4.0/).
-You are free to use, share, and distribute the mod, but **you may not modify or create derivative works based on it**.
+You are free to use, share, and distribute the mod, but **modifications and derivative works are not allowed**.

 ## Changelog

 ### v0.0.2
-- Nerfed overall vehicle durability.
+- Overall nerf to vehicle durability.
-- Adjusted damage multipliers based on vehicle durability skill.
+- Adjusted damage multipliers based on the Mechanics skill.

----

-Feel free to fork the project or submit issues if you encounter any bugs.
-Let's make Project Zomboid even more challenging with Nerf_RVP!